bttfgames/pong-multiplayer/README.md

 ## Description

-A pong multiplayer game, using socket connections.
-This is a homework project.
+A pong multiplayer game, using socket and SDL

+## Dependencies

+* SDL Library